-The Training Association (also known as The Training Branch), was founded in 1882.
+The Training Association (also known as St John Training Malta), was founded in 1882.
 This was the first branch of St. John Ambulance which was formed outside of the United Kingdom.
-It’s aim is to teach First Aid to members of St John Ambulance (First Aid & Nursing), the St John Rescue Corps and to the general public with courses being conducted at our Training Centre in Valletta and on-site at various companies and organisations.
+It’s aim is to teach First Aid to members of St John Ambulance (First Aid & Nursing), the St John Rescue Corps and to the general public with courses being conducted at our training venue in Valletta and on-site at various companies and organisations.
 First Aid courses conducted by St John Ambulance are recognised and approved by the Occupational Health & Safety Authority and conform to Legal Notice 11 of 2002 which governs first aid at the work place.

 H.E.
 Comm.
 Dr Jaime H. Cremona is the Director of the Training Association.